-Addiction, also called opioid use disorder, is a serious medical condition.
-It is a chronic, relapsing brain disease with symptoms that include compulsive seeking and use of the drug, despite harmful consequences.
+Another name for addiction is opioid use disorder.
+It’s a chronic, relapsing brain disease with symptoms that include compulsive seeking and use of the drug, despite harmful consequences.

 While the initial decision to use drugs is mostly voluntary, addiction can take over and impair a person’s ability to use self-control.